UoMResearchIT/matlab-novice/episodes/04-plotting.md

 >> ylabel('Inflammation')
 ```

-Now we need to get the patient specific data.
+Now we need to get the specific data for each patient.
 We can get the data for patients 3 and 4 as we did in the previous episode i.e. `patient_data(3,:)`.
-Now we either save that data in a variables, or we use it directly in the plot instruction, like this:
+Now we can either save that data in a variable, or we use it directly in the plot instruction, like this:

 ```matlab
 >> hold on